top of page

 Retreat

 We have found that the best outcomes happen when fellows are able to get away from the demands of job, family, and friends.
-Equally important, we are committed to creating safe, low-risk retreat environments so that fellows can acquire new skills without fear.
-Our experience shows that providing the time and space to practice new skills, with peers, in a supportive environment, increases the odds that the skills fellows learn will be used long past the training.
+Equally important, we were committed to creating safe, low-risk retreat environments so that fellows could acquire new skills without fear.
+Our experience shows that providing the time and space to practice new skills, with peers, in a supportive environment, increases the odds that the skills fellows learned would be used long past the training.

 4